What to Eat in Isfahan

 Iranian Food- Ash-e Shorba

-Ash-e Shorba-ye Sabzi is a traditional soup from Isfahan that is unique due to the addition of small ground meatballs.
-This tasty soup is prepared using a combination of ground meat, onion, garlic powder, leafy green vegetables, carrots, half-grain rice, mung beans, and dried dill.
-The meatballs are added to the soup and cooked until they are tender and flavorful.
-While it is similar to Ash Reshteh, another popular Iranian soup, it uses rice instead of noodles.
-The soup's natural ingredients are essential to its delicious taste.
-Ash-e Shorba-ye Sabzi is a popular Isfahani dish and is typically served piping hot with fresh bread.
+Ash-e Shorba-ye Sabzi is a cherished traditional soup from Isfahan, distinguished by the addition of small ground meatballs.
+This flavorful soup combines ground meat, onion, garlic powder, an assortment of leafy green vegetables, carrots, half-grain rice, mung beans, and dried dill.
+The meatballs simmer in the soup until tender and infused with rich taste.
+While similar to Ash Reshteh, this version uses rice instead of noodles, which gives it a unique texture and heartiness.
+The natural ingredients all contribute to its distinctive and delicious flavor.
+Traditionally, Ash-e Shorba-ye Sabzi is served steaming hot alongside fresh bread, making it a popular choice for Isfahani households seeking comfort and nourishment in their meals.

 Iranian Food- Shir Haleem